 Findings

 Drawing on the ‘weaving’ approach of integration, this section outlines how findings emerging from the in-depth interviews are combined with findings from the statistical analysis to shed light on the factors underlying the reduction of economic activity among informal carers in mid-life.
-When compared with the results from the descriptive analysis, the results from the logistic regression analyses show that these factors’ robust associations with the risk of reducing one’s economic activity between the two waves, even when controlling for different possible influences.
+When compared with the results from the descriptive analysis, the results from the logistic regression analyses show these factors’ robust associations with the risk of reducing one’s economic activity between the two waves, even when controlling for different possible influences.

-Among all 2,233 carers with at least one parent/ parent-in-law alive in waves 8 and 9, 1,926 carers had experienced no change or increase in their economic activity over the two time points, while 307 reduced their economic activity (13.8% of total sample) (see Table 1).
+Among all 2,233 carers with at least one parent/ parent-in-law alive in waves 8 and 9, 1,926 carers had experienced no change or increase in their economic activity over the two time points, while 307 reduced their economic activity (13.8 per cent of total sample) (see Table 1).

 ***Insert Table 1 here***

 Table 2 shows the characteristics of all working carers in wave 8, and among them, of those carers who had reduced their economic activity between waves 8 and 9.
-Carers in this sample were more likely to be men (54.1%), which is contrary to the gender distribution of the caring population at this stage of the lifecourse, and is likely due to the fact that our analysis focuses on carers who were either in full- or part-time employment.
+Carers in this sample were more likely to be men (54.1 per cent), which is contrary to the gender distribution of the caring population at this stage of the lifecourse, and is likely due to the fact that our analysis focuses on carers who were either in full- or part-time employment.
 However, both the bivariate Table 2) and multivariate (Table 3) analyses highlighted being female as a significant predictor of reducing one’s economic activity between waves 8 and 9.
 Table 2 shows the factors which were significantly associated with the reduction of economic activity among working carers between the two waves, including gender.
 Table 3 shows the factors associated with the reduction of economic activity among carers in the form of average marginal effects, which indicate how one’s economic activity changes when a factor changes, and all other covariates are assumed to be held constant.
 Holding all other variables at their means, this Table shows that the predicted probability of women reducing their economic activity is 0.05 greater than among men.
 Among the interviewees, only female carers had stopped or reduced their economic activity, and the interviews suggested that women provided more intensive care, covering personal and instrumental care, and emotional support, whereas men often undertook financial responsibility and provided less intensive support such as gardening, maintaining the house or transporting.
 For example, one male carer who worked full-time referred to providing support with transportation and daily chores for his parents/ parents-in-law in the interview.

 ***Insert Tables 2 and 3 here***